What is happening & when?

 What are the key differences?

-The primary driver for moving to GA4 is the better management of data privacy.
+The primary driver for moving to Google Analytics 4 is the better management of data privacy.

 - Anonymise IP addresses by default, therefore preventing the misuse of personally identifiable information and protecting personal privacy; bringing the platform in-line with GDPR compliance.